Lochnair/xt_tls/README.md

-#xt_ssl
+#xt_tls

-xt\_ssl is an extension for netfilter/IPtables that allows you to filter traffic based on SSL hostnames.
+xt\_tls is an extension for netfilter/IPtables that allows you to filter traffic based on TLS hostnames.

 ##Features
-- Filter SSL traffic based on the SNI extension
+- Filter TLS traffic based on the SNI extension

 ##Todo
 - Add more advanced matching features (i.e. wildcard matching)